numan-7/VLR-Scraper/README.md

-# VLR Scrapy - VLR.gg Web Scraper
+# VLR Scraper - VLR.gg Web Scraper

 VLR Scrapy is a web scraper for vlr.gg that allows users to view their upvote/downvote/net counts and their most upvoted/downvoted posts.